vinnywiz/Peer-to-Peer-Lending/README.md

 # 6. Conclusion and Future Work
 Predicting the occurrences of bad loans in a peer-to-peer lending platform is crucial and challenging task.
 More accurate prediction models would be highly beneficial since the failure of a peer-to-peer lending platform could trigger a series of financial risks.
 Our project shows that machine learning methods have broad application prospects in the prediction of P2P loan default.

+The performance has only improved slightly through the modeling process but we have removed attributes that could lead to leakage and getting performance that does capture over 60% of the bad loans.
+There is additional scope for hyperparameter tuning that would allow the model to better classify the loan.

 For future work, we would want to deploy our model and have a real-time machine learning predictions.
-Also, we plan to include macro economic factors (Inflation, unemployment rate, GDP etc) that highly affect a loan.
-We think this would increase the performance of the current machine learning model.
+Futhermore, we plan to include a macro economic factors (Inflation, unemployment rate, GDP etc) that highly affect the loan status.
+This would increase the performance of the current machine learning model.

 Futhermore, we plan to develop a dashboard to help investors to examine listing applications more in-depth.
 With the dashboard, it would work as a support info along with current FICO score and other indicators.